The Coming Collapse of China: Summary

 In the introduction of his first edition published in 2001, Gordon G. Chang, an American lawyer, predicted the following scenario:

 The end of the modern Chinese state is near.
 The People's Republic has five years, perhaps ten, before it falls.
 This book tells why.

-Based on the perceived inefficiency of state-run enterprises and the inability of the Chinese Communist Party to build an open democratic society, Chang argued that the hidden non-performing loans of the "Big Four" Chinese state banks would likely bring down China's financial system and its communist government, along with the entire country.
-He predicted specifically that the party would collapse by 2011.
+Based on the perceived inefficiency of state-run enterprises and the inability of the Chinese Communist Party to build an open democratic society, Chang argued that the hidden non-performing loans of the "Big Four" Chinese state banks would likely bring down China's financial system and its government, along with the entire country.
+He predicted specifically that the CCP would collapse by 2011.

 Reception

 Dexter Roberts of Bloomberg Businessweek described the book as "Pessimism on a grand scale."

-In 2002, Julia Lovell of The Observer noted that although China's entry to the World Trade Organization could provide Western investors with many new opportunities, Chang's book "marshalled ample evidence to dampen such expectations."
+In 2002, Julia Lovell of The Observer stated that although China's entry to the World Trade Organization could provide Western investors with many new opportunities, Chang's book "marshalled ample evidence to dampen such expectations."

 In 2001, Patrick Tyler of The New York Times wrote: